Piero de Ponte

+Biography

 He hailed from Asti, in northern Italy and was a descendant of the ancient family of Casal-Gros and Lombriax.
 He became a Knights Hospitaller and was the Order's governor of the island of Lango when Rhodes fell to the Ottomans on New Year's Day 1523, and was still there in 1534 when he received the news of his election to the office of Grand Master of the Order, to succeed Philippe Villiers de L'Isle-Adam at Malta.
 After he was elected he spent two months in Calabria, and arrived in Malta on 10 November 1534.

 The first coins of the Order to be minted in Malta were stuck during del Ponte's reign.
 In June 1535 the Grandmaster sent the Order's navy to fight in the victorious conquest of Tunis.

 Del Ponte died on 18 November 1535, 15 months after his election.
 He was buried in the Chapel of St Anne in Fort St. Angelo, Birgu, Malta.
 Eventually his remains were interred in the crypt of St. John's Co-Cathedral in Valletta.